 Students enrolled the first semester will form the Marching Band.
 Students enrolled the second semester will play in the Concert Band.
-Three rehearsals per week, 4 $\,1/2$ hours.
+Three rehearsals per week, 4 1/2 hours.
 Fall semester only: this course may be repeated for up to 3 hours of P.E. activity credit.

-MUS 096 Music Theatre Workshop MUS 196 Music Theatre Workshop
+MUS 096 Music Theatre Workshop Credit, 0 sem. hrs.

+MUS 196 Music Theatre Workshop